-The term standard of care has great legal and practical meaning to dentists and all health care professionals in Florida:
+The term standard of care has legal and practical meaning to dentists and all health care professionals in Florida:

 - “…The prevailing professional standard of care for a given health care provider shall be that level of care, skill, and treatment which, in light of all relevant surrounding circumstances, is recognized as acceptable and appropriate by reasonably prudent similar health care providers.”